Mherr162/Django-Trading-Bot/README.md

 - Price volatility based trading
 - Buy when price touches lower band
 - Sell when price touches upper band

+### Price Targets Strategy
+- Set specific price levels for buying and selling
+- Buy when price drops to or below your buy target
+- Sell when price rises to or above your sell target
+- Perfect for range-bound markets or specific entry/exit points
+- Automatically tracks your position size for accurate selling

 ## Log Management